SarveshBajaj/Summarify/README.md

    export ANTHROPIC_API_KEY=your_anthropic_api_key
    ```

-3. Or create a `config.json` file in the project root:
+4. Or create a `config.json` file in the project root (global for all users):
    ```json
    {
      "api_keys": {